amlcurran/ShowcaseView/README.md

 As ShowcaseView extends a RelativeLayout, you can add items to the ShowcaseView, such as a button to hide it or text to explain what you are showcasing.
 If you give the button the id "@id/showcase_button", it will, by default, close the ShowcaseView once pressed.
 This behaviour can be overridden by using `ShowcaseView.overrideButtonClick(..)`.

 Styles are included to maintain consistently in ShowcaseViews.
-Buttons should use the style ClingButton, with title text using ClingTitleText and standard text using ClingText.
+Buttons should use the style ShowcaseButton, with title text using ShowcaseTitleText and standard text using ShowcaseText.

+By default, the ShowcaseView will block all touch events except inside the showcased circle.
+To override this, simply call `ShowcaseView.blockNonShowcasedTouches(false)`.

 Upcoming features
 ----

 At the moment, this library is quite bare.
 However, I hope to add the following features very soon:
-- Support for raw co-ordinates to be showcased
+- ~~Support for showcasing raw co-ordinates~~ _Use `setShowcasePosition(x,y)`_
 - Support for showcasing ActionBar items
 - Variable sized circles for showcasing
 - Easier usage
-- On-demand showing and hiding of ShowcaseView
+- ~~On-demand showing and hiding of ShowcaseView~~ _Use `show()` and `hide()`_

 Copyright and Licensing
 ----